antoinepieren/webtoon/README.md

 ### 4. Inviting the bot

-Still on the same web page, got to the left menu and click on "OAuth2" and then "URL Generator".
+Still on the same web page, go to the left menu and click on "OAuth2" and then "URL Generator".

 In the scopes table, check the "bot" scope column 2 line 6.